Analytic Extended Dynamic Mode Decomposition: Introduction

-In contrast, the standard extended dynamic mode decomposition (EDMD) method \cite{Rowley_EDMD} relying on an $L^2$ (Galerkin) projection does not preserve the triangular structure and is in particular affected by spectral pollution \cite{Colbrook2024, Korda_convergence}.
-It is also of interest to note Theorem 3 in \cite{Mezic2022}.
-The result states that the coefficients in the finite section approximation of the Koopman operator are equal to ergodic averages over the attractor of the dynamical system.
-This implies that in the single-trajectory case, the approximation matrix obtained in the limit of large data (infinite time series) can ``see'' only the attractor dynamics and thus cannot capture the transient dynamics (off-attractor).
-Therefore, a single trajectory based $L^2$ implementation can only reveal on-attractor eigenvalues.
-In addition, in the case of sets of independent data pairs, convergence results for analytic one-dimensional maps have only been proven recently under very specific conditions \cite{Slipantschuk_interval}.
+In contrast, the standard extended dynamic mode decomposition (EDMD) method \cite{Rowley_EDMD} relying on an $L^2$ (Galerkin) projection does not preserve the block-triangular structure and is in particular affected by spectral pollution \cite{Colbrook2024, Drmac2018, Korda_convergence}.
+Also, in \cite[Theorem 3]{Mezic2022}, it is shown that the coefficients in the $L^2$ projection-based approximation of the Koopman operator are equal to ergodic averages over the attractor of the dynamical system.
+This implies that, in the single-trajectory case, the approximation matrix obtained in the limit of large data (infinite time series) can ``see'' only the attractor dynamics and thus cannot capture the transient dynamics (off-attractor).
+In other words, a single trajectory-based $L^2$ approximation can only reveal on-attractor eigenvalues.
+Off-attractor eigenvalues are better captured with a set of independent trajectories (see e.g. \cite{Lucarini} and other set-oriented methods \cite{Dellnitz2001}).
+But yet, in this setting, spectral convergence results for EDMD applied to analytic maps have only been proven recently under very specific conditions (e.g. one-dimensional systems) \cite{Slipantschuk_interval}.